Oily Water Separator: Construction and Working

-- In second stage, coalescer induces coalescence process in which oil droplets are joined to increase the size by breaking down the surface tension between oil droplets in the mixture.
+- In the second stage, the coalescer induces a coalescence process in which oil droplets are joined to increase their size by breaking down the surface tension between oil droplets in the mixture.

 - These large oil molecules rise above the mixture in the collecting chamber and are removed when required.